subbarayalumsr/Task-Manager---Flask-Web-Application/README.md

-# Task-Manager---Flask-Web-Application
-A clean and simple Task Management web application built using Flask.
-This project allows users to register, log in, and manage their personal tasks from a web browser.
+A simple web-based Task Manager built with Flask, SQShell, and Flask-Login.
+Users can register, log in, and manage personal tasks with features like add, view, edit, update, and delete.
+The dashboard displays task counts by status and sorts tasks by due date.
+Designed with clean HTML and CSS for a user-friendly experience.